 - Individual appointments, group visits and classes that help you develop weight loss behaviors to help you "Eat smart.
 Be active.
 Think well."

 Whatever your weight loss needs may be, at St. Mark’s we can develop a customized plan for improving your health.
-Complete a weight loss health risk assessment to help you better understand your options for weight loss.

 What is a body mass index (BMI)?

 Your BMI is important in determining the best way for you to lose weight.